Seto53/Itemz/README.md

 2) In CMD, run the command npm install http-server -g
 3) Navigate to the specific path of your file folder (/docs) in CMD and run the command http-server
 4) Go to your browser and type localhost:8080.

+### Design System

+#### Color Palette
+The color palette is defined in [/docs/styles/root.css](https://github.com/professor-forward/project-messiteam/blob/deliverable2/docs/styles/root.css)

+Including a main color some secondary and text color, as well as the different colors that will be used to identify types of collectibles.

+### Fonts & Scales
+The font family used throughout the whole project is 'Rubik' sans-serif.

+We kept the default font scale, and use rem to change the sizes so that if we want to change the scale it's easy.

+### Icons & Images
+All our images are located in [/docs/assets](https://github.com/professor-forward/project-messiteam/tree/deliverable2/docs/assets)

+There are some default images that would be inputted for particular collectibles as well as official images like the logo.

+We are using Font Awesome icon family.